DaintyJet/VChat_GTER_EggHunter/README.md

 	```
       * First we send the bind shellcode packet, this is so the "egg" is staged in memory for the EggHunter to find.
       * Next we send the EggHunter payload, once this is sent the EggHunter should start scanning the memory of our VChat process.
 Give this a few minuets and we should be able to connect to port 4444 on the target machine for a shell.
-3. Modify your exploit program, to reflect the [exploit5.py](./SourceCode/exploit5.py) script and run it.
+3. Modify your exploit program to reflect the [exploit5.py](./SourceCode/exploit5.py) script and run it.
 You should see the following output.

 	<img src="Images/I31.png" width=600>